olofd/react-native-photos-framework/README.md

 This is not what your user expects today.
 Most users photos live on iCloud and these won't show if you use ALAssetLibrary.

 If you use this library/Photos framework you can display the users local resources and the users iCloud resources.

+###Installation:
+`npm i react-native-photos-framework --save && react-native link react-native-photos-framework`

+NOTE: When running `npm install` this library will try to automatically add `NSPhotoLibraryUsageDescription` to your Info.plist.
+Check that it is there after the install or update it's value from the default:
+`Using photo library to select pictures`

+###2016-10-24 Under heavy development right now.
+Feel free to try out and file a issue if anything does not work as expected/documented.

 # Retrieving photos/videos/audio:
 ~~~~